diskui/notes/cs61b.md

 the `static` notation before the inner nested classes will make it can't access the function and varibles outside of it.

-invariants: a condition that is guaranteed to be true during the code execution, uaually used to avoid special cases and to reason the code better.
+invariants: a condition that is guaranteed to be true during the code execution, usually used to avoid special cases and to reason the code better.

 types of parameterized classes :
 * Integer